m6k/marionette-task-manager-example/README.md

 ## What would be my next steps if I had more time?

 1. Maybe at least <em>some</em> styles?
-1. Describe basic architectural decisions.
-1. hhvm.
-I would love to play with it for a while
 1. pushState so that urls does not use fragments
-1. coffeescript
 1. code sniffer / linter for both php and js, minify js